TypeStrong/tsify/README.md

 ### IE 11?

 The inlined sourcemaps that Browserify generates [may not be readable by IE 11](//github.com/TypeStrong/tsify/issues/19) for debugging purposes.
 This is easy to fix by adding [exorcist](//github.com/thlorenz/exorcist) to your build workflow after Browserify.

+# FAQ / Common issues

+### SyntaxError: 'import' and 'export' may appear only with 'sourceType: module'

+This error occurs when a TypeScript file is not compiled to JavaScript before being run through the Browserify bundler.
+There are a couple known reasons you might run into this.

+* If you are trying to output in ES6 mode, then you have to use an additional transpilation step such as [babelify](//github.com/babel/babelify) because Browserify does not support bundling ES6 modules.
+* There is a known issue in Browserify regarding including files with `expose` set to the name of the included file.
+More details and a workaround are available in [#60](//github.com/TypeStrong/tsify/issues/60).

 # Why a plugin?